 3. VSPA University Services fee: $ 750

 This fee applies to all Visiting Scholars and is required by the University’s Visiting Scholar and Postdoc Affairs office (VSPA) to obtain a university ID card and gain access to campus facilities and resources.
-This fee is paid directly to VSPA upon arrival at UC Berkeley, online by credit card.
+NOTE: As of August 1, 2019, visiting scholars and visiting student researchers will be required to pay the University Services fee up front, before arrival at UC Berkeley.
+This fee may be paid online by credit card.

 4. U.S. Government fees: